A journey of discovery and delight

 Enrich

-Classical concert at Palais Liechtenstein: Breathe in the opulence and luxury of Palais Liechtenstein this evening as you relish an exclusive private classical concert.
+Breathe in the opulence and luxury of Palais Liechtenstein this evening as you relish an exclusive private classical concert.
 Enjoy a glass of fine Austrian Sekt and listen to the timeless music of Strauss and Mozart performed by a renowned orchestra.
-An experience only shared with your fellow Scenic guests, you’ll be seated in Vienna’s largest secular baroque hall, an ornate space where royals and nobles have sat for centuries.
-Accompanied by ballet dancers and vocalists and surrounded by world-famous art, this will be a concert that you’ll remember for a lifetime.
+Accompanied by ballet dancers and vocalists, and surrounded by world-famous art, this will be a concert that you’ll remember for a lifetime.

 Freechoice:

-Today arrive in the charming town of Krems, located in the spectacular Wachau Valley where we have a variety of Scenic Freechoice excursions to choose from:
+Today offers a variety of Scenic Freechoice excursions to choose from:

-Göttweig Abbey: Visit the magnificent Gottweig Abbey.
-Founded in the 6th Century, the abbey was burned down during the 18th Century and rebuilt to be one of the most magnificent in the Wachau Valley.
-Your local guide will take you through various room where you will see the magnificent frescoes that decorate the Abbey as well as its staircase, the largest Baroque Staircase in Austria."
+Göttweig Abbey: Founded in the sixth century, the abbey burned down during the 18th century and rebuilt to be one of the most magnificent in the Wachau Valley.
+Your local guide will show you its impressive frescoes as well as the staircase, the largest Baroque staircase in Austria.

-Wachau Valley wine tasting: The Wachau valley is one of the prominent regions for wine growing in Austria.
-Today you'll visit a local winemaker and learn about the age old traditions of wine making while sampling delicious wines produced on site.
+Wachau Valley wine tasting: The Wachau Valley is one of the prominent regions for wine growing in Austria.
+Today you'll visit a local winemaker and learn about the flavour profile and age-old traditions of winemaking while sampling the delicious wines produced on site.

-E-biking from Krems to Dürnstein: Join your guide on a bicycle tour along the Danube to the quaint village of Dürnstein.
+E-biking from Krems to Dürnstein: Join your guide on a bicycle tour along the Danube to the pretty town of Dürnstein before returning to the ship.
 Pass by charming villages and scenic vineyard landscapes.
-You will have time to stop along the way to enjoy the breathtaking views of the Danube.
+You will have time to stop along the way to enjoy the breathtaking views of the Danube whilst observing daily life in the region.

-Wake up in Austria this morning, where your Space-Ship will dock in the heart of Linz.
+Today your Space-Ship will dock in the heart of Linz.
 This city is known for its vibrant music and arts scene and beautiful blend of traditional and contemporary architecture and lifestyle.
-The city’s quaint old town and Main Square are resplendent in Baroque architecture; while its harbour doubles as an outdoor street art gallery.
+The city’s quaint old town and Main Square are resplendent in Baroque architecture, while its harbour doubles as an outdoor street art gallery.

 Freechoice: